zf4223v1ms7/wasm_solana/crates/wasm_client_solana/readme.md

 <br />

-> A wasm compatible solana rpc and pubsub client.
+> A WebAssembly (WASM) compatible client for interacting with the Solana RPC and PubSub APIs.
+It allows for sending transactions, fetching account data, subscribing to account changes, and more, from within a WASM environment like a web browser or serverless functions.

 <br />